evilrobot-01/HoneyComb/README.md

     w

 Next we need to create and mount the file systems (amend device as necessary).
+I added btrfs to try it out, you can change to ext4 as with USB above if youd prefer.

     pacman -S dosfstools btrfs-progs
     mkfs.vfat /dev/nvme0n1p1